Inclusive Access For Faculty

 As CLC's Inclusive Access program develops and matures, further training will be done by your Department Chairs or their designees.

-The Bookstore will be available for instructor’s questions concerning materials, but general questions about IA courses will be answered by the division or department chair.
+The Bookstore will be available for instructors' questions concerning materials, but general questions about IA courses will be answered by the division or department chair.

-Communicating Inclusive Access to Our Students:from the College
+Communicating Inclusive Access to Our Students:

-from the Bookstore
+From the Bookstore

 Once enrolled a message will be generated by the bookstore to include:

-from the Faculty
+From the Faculty

 When Considering Inclusive Access for Your Course: